 Are Sour Patch Kids Halal?

 According to Mondelez International (the company that owns Sour Patch Kids), the Original Sour Patch Kids do not contain ingredients that may be deemed unlawful by Islamic law.
-They don’t contain gelatin, nor alcohols, which may sometimes be present in products of this kind.
+They don’t contain gelatin, or alcohol, which may sometimes be present in products of this kind.

 Are Sour Patch Kids Vegetarian?